Calcium pyrophosphate arthritis

 Edwards NL.
 Crystal deposition diseases.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 257.

 Terkeltaub R. Calcium crystal disease: calcium pyrophosphate dihydrate and basic calcium phosphate.
-In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O'Dell JR, eds.
-Kelley and Firestein's Textbook of Rheumatology.
-10th ed.
-Philadelphia, PA: Elsevier; 2017:chap 96.BACK TO TOP
+In: Firestein GS, Budd RC, Gabriel SE, Koretzky GA, McInnes IB, O'Dell JR, eds.
+Firestein & Kelley's Textbook of Rheumatology.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 102.BACK TO TOP